cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 1. From our understanding, level sampling is an efficient strategy to reduce the aliasing in the high-frequency region by pre-filtering the texture images.
 Alternatively, we can do super-sampling, which is much more computational expensive.
 Level sampling uses mipmaps, which are smaller, pre-filtered versions of a texture image.
 Therefore, we can effectively reduce the aliasing by reducing the spatial frequency of the texture images.
 However, level sampling can induce blurring effect to the rasterized image.
-Practically, we determine the mipmap level by evaluating the derivative of the texture coordinate w.r.t. the screen coordinate, then we sample the textures at different resolution to rasterize alias-free images.
+Practically, we determine the mipmap level by evaluating the derivative of the texture coordinates w.r.t. the screen coordinates, then we sample the textures at different resolution to rasterize alias-free images.
 2. Compared to pixel-sampling, level sampling requires storing multiple mipmaps (increased memory usage).
 On the other hand, level sampling requires evaluating the derivative of the texture coordinates, which will slightly lower down the speed.
 This approach can effectively de-alias the image.
 Supersampling can also de-alias the rasterzied image, but requires much more rasterization time (evaluating 4x points for 4x super sampling) as well as memory usage to temporarily store the subpixel values.
 It's difficult to compare the anti-aliasing power between level sampling and super sampling, depends on the textures and locations.

 ### Results